Inuyasha: Stage plays

 In 2000, a Japanese live-action stage play ran from April through May in the Akasaka ACT Theater in Tokyo, around the same time the anime series began production.
-The play's script followed the general plot line of the original manga, with a few minor changes to save time.
-A second run of the play ran from January through February in 2001 at the Akasaka ACT Theater in Tokyo.
+The play's script followed the general plotline of the original manga, with a few minor changes to save time.
+A second run of the play ran from January through February 2001 at the Akasaka ACT Theater in Tokyo.

 In February 2017, it was announced that a stage play adaptation of Inuyasha would be performed at Tennozu Galaxy Theater in Tokyo from April 6–15 of the same year, featuring Yutaka Kyan from Golden Bomber as Inuyasha and Nogizaka46's Yumi Wakatsuki as Kagome.